 Della Davidson Prize

-The Della Davidson Prize honors the life and work of choreographer and teacher Della Davidson, by supporting innovative dance and dance/theater artists.
-An annual prize of $1,220 (in honor of Della’s birthday 12/20) will be awarded to a choreographer/dance-maker producing work in the spirit of Della Davidson.
-The prize is by selection only; applications or nominations are not accepted.
+The Della Davidson Prize honored the life and work of choreographer and teacher Della Davidson, by supporting innovative dance and dance/theater artists.
+From 2013 to 2020, an annual prize of $1,220 (in honor of Della’s birthday 12/20) was awarded to a choreographer/dance-maker producing work in the spirit of Della Davidson.

 2020 Awardee: